ColbyRReichenbach/Ecommerce/README.md

 I have deployed a **live** version of this dashboard at:
 **[Streamlit Cloud Link](https://ecommerce-dhsrx49ubnacpn9adyrh9n.streamlit.app)**

 Use the sidebar to navigate betIen different analytics modules (e.g., Business Overview, Product Performance, Shipping Insights).
-For any issues, contact the data team.

 ---

 ## Future Enhancements
-1. **Forecasting Models**: Once I accumulate sufficient historical data, I plan to integrate ARIMA/Prophet for monthly or Iekly revenue forecasts.
+1. **Forecasting Models**: Once I accumulate sufficient historical data, I plan to integrate ARIMA/Prophet for monthly or weekly revenue forecasts.
 2. **Recommendation Systems**: Cross-sell and upsell suggestions using item-based or user-based collaborative filtering.
 3. **Pricing Optimization**: Leverage advanced elasticity analysis if competitor or demand data becomes available.
 4. **Scalability**: Dockerize the application for broader internal deployment or multi-tenant usage.